mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Increasingly, distributed consensus technologies such as the blockchain are touted as a solution to centralization issues.
 A complete survey of this rapidly-changing area is beyond the scope of this document, but at a high level, we can generalise about their properties.

 These techniques attempt to avoid centralization risk by distributing intermediary or otherwise potentially centralized functions to members of a large pool of protocol participants.
 Verification of proper performance of a function is typically guaranteed using cryptographic techniques (often, an append-only transaction ledger).
 The assignment of a particular task to a node for handling usually cannot be predicted or controlled.

-To assure diversity in the pool of participants (thereby preventing Sybil attacks), techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly) are used.
+Sybil attacks (where enough participants coordinate their activity to affect the protocol's operation) are a major concern for these protocols.
+Diversity in the pool of participants is encouraged using indirect techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

-As such, these techniques purposefully disallow direct centralization and are robust against inherited centralization.
+Appropriate use of these techniques creates barriers to direct and inherited centralization.
 Depending upon the application in question, indirect and platform centralization may still be possible, but in general these techniques do not lend themselves to these ends as readily as federated systems do.

 However, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals:

 1. Distributed consensus protocols can have significant implications for privacy.
 Because activity (such as queries or transactions) are shared with many unknown parties, they have very different privacy properties than traditional client/server protocols.
 Mitigations (e.g., Private Information Retrieval; see, eg, {{PIR}}) are still not suitable for broad deployment.

-2. Their complexity and 'chattiness' typically results in significantly less efficient use of the network.
+2. Their complexity and 'chattiness' typically results in significantly less efficient use of the network (often, to several orders of magnitude).
 When distributed consensus protocols use proof-of-work, energy consumption can become significant (to the point where some jurisdictions have banned its use).

 3. Distributed consensus protocols are still not proven to scale to the degree expected of successful Internet protocols.
 In particular, relying on unknown third parties to deliver functionality can introduce variability in latency, availability, and throughput.
 This is a marked change for applications with high expectations for these properties (e.g., commercial Web services).